-1. person responsible / data protection officer / representative
+1. responsible person / data protection officer / representative

-Responsible for the data processing, which we describe here, is Dr. med.
-Konrade von Bremen, Freiburgstrasse 38, 3010 Bern.
-If you have data protection concerns, you can send them to the following contact address:
+SWAN Isotopen AG is responsible for the data processing that we carry out here.
+If you have any data protection concerns, you can send them to us at the following contact address:

 2. collection and processing of personal data